 This course surveys Southwest Asia and North Africa, a region commonly known as the Middle East and usually associated with arid climates, oil, Islam and Judaism.
-Prerequisite(s): GEOG 101 or GEOG 103.
+Prerequisite(s): GEOG 101.
+Notes: Offered in fall of odd years.

 305. Introduction to Geographic Information Systems (3).